5mehulhelp5/ElNino_ProductLinksNavigator/README.md

 ## Features

-- **Integrated Product Links:** Adds "View in Store" (frontend, only for visible in store products) and "Edit" (admin) links to the following grids and modals:
+- **Integrated Product Links:** Adds "View in Store" (frontend, only for visible in store products, in selected scope) and "Edit" (admin) links to the following grids and modals:

     - Bundle items grid and selection modal: